Air Conditioning Repair & Installation in Tucson, AZ

 Air Conditioning Installation in Tucson, AZ: Why Proper Design Is Critical

-• Accurate load calculations accounting for extreme heat gain
+• Accurate load calculations for desert heat conditions

-• Proper system sizing to avoid short cycling or constant overload
+• Proper system sizing to prevent short cycling

-• Strategic outdoor unit placement to minimize sun exposure
+• Strategic outdoor unit placement to reduce sun exposure

 • Duct sealing and insulation improvements